-Facts: GHI LLC (GHI) is a timber harvester, engaged in felling, delimbing, bucking, measuring, cutting, and loading logs at a logging operation site.
+Facts: GHI LLC (GHI) is a timber harvester and a manufacturer, engaged in felling, delimbing, bucking, measuring, cutting, yarding, and loading logs at a logging operation site.
 GHI specializes in harvesting timber in remote locations with steep and challenging terrain.
-In performing its business activities, GHI uses a feller buncher to fell, delimb, buck, and cut a majority of the timber.
+In performing its business activities, GHI uses a feller buncher to sever (cut) the standing timber.
 GHI also uses chainsaws to fell snags.
-After completing the harvesting process, GHI uses a yarder to drag the logs to a staging area where they will ultimately be loaded into trucks for transportation to an off-site mill.
+After the severed trees have been processed into logs, GHI uses a yarder to create a cable yarding system to transport (or drag) the logs through the harvest unit to a staging area where they will be loaded onto trucks for transportation to an off-site mill.
 At the staging area, GHI uses a log loader to sort and stack the logs by species and length.
 Both the yarder and the log loader are exclusively used by GHI as described in this example.

-Result: For purposes of the retail sales and use tax exemptions in RCW 82.08.02565 and 82.12.02565, GHI may be eligible to claim an exemption for the yarder and the log loader as (a) GHI is a manufacturer; (b) the manufacturing operation process has begun; (c) both pieces of equipment are used directly in the manufacturing operation; (d) both pieces of equipment are used a majority of the time in a qualifying manner; and (e) meet all other requirements under WAC 458-20-13601 (including the one year useful life requirement).
-GHI is not eligible to claim an exemption for the feller buncher or chainsaws as both types of equipment are used in the harvesting portion of GHI's business operation.
-Had the chainsaws been primarily used to buck, delimb, and cut timber that had already been severed, the equipment may have been eligible for the exemption.
+Result: For purposes of the retail sales and use tax exemptions in RCW 82.08.02565 and 82.12.02565, GHI may be eligible to claim an exemption for the yarder and the log loader as (a) GHI is a manufacturer; (b) the manufacturing operation process has begun; (c) both pieces of equipment are used directly in the manufacturing operation; (d) both pieces of equipment are used a majority of the time in a qualifying manner; and (e) all other requirements under WAC 458-20-13601 are met (including the one year useful life requirement).
+In general, yarding (the process of transporting or dragging felled trees or logs to a landing area) as a standalone activity is not a manufacturing activity.
+Thus, whether yarding is a part of a manufacturing operation depends on whether such activity takes place at a manufacturing site.
+In this example, yarding occurs at the manufacturing (harvest) site.